sunshiine1225/ToDoList/README.md

 note :
-     run "npm init" to install all the node_modules folder.
+     run "npm i" to install all the node_modules folder.